MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_03_Managing_Windows_Server.md

    - Password: `Pa55w.rd`
    - Domain: `CONTOSO`

-For this lab, you'll use the available VM environment and an Azure AD tenant.
+For this lab, you'll use the available VM environment and an Microsoft Entra tenant.

 ## Exercise 1: Implementing and using remote server administration